Pumpkin bundt cake made better with golden brown butter!

-Spice are important.
-They have more flavor the fresher they are.
+Spices are important.
+They have more flavor when they are very fresh.
 I buy mine in bulk at a local store and they are so fresh sometimes the entire kitchen will smell like a Moroccan market when I bring them home.
-Nutmeg should always be freshly grated.
-Really, there is no good excuse not to.
-It is easy as long as you keep your fingers out of the way…

 I think that the cooking sprays with flour work the best on my bundt pan.
-You can use whatever you want to grease the pan but I have had the very best results with cooking spray with flour added.
-Spoon the batter in to the pan lightly and then drop it on the counter once to get the bubbles out.
-You want this cake to be a little dense…(I will not make a blond joke here…)
+You can use whatever you want to grease the pan but this is what I have had the best results with.
+Spoon the batter in to the prepared pan and then drop it on the counter once.
+This will break any air bubbles in the cake.

-This will cook for about an hour.
-Start checking it at 50 minutes though.
-There will be just a few moist crumbs clinging to a toothpick that is stuck halfway between the side of the pan and the center tube.
+Plan on baking for an hour but do start checking it at 50 minutes.
+When it is done there will be just a few moist crumbs clinging to a toothpick when you stick it in the cake.
+Always test bundt cakes halfway between the outside of the pan and the inside, center tube.